DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Results

 \subsection{Overview of the evaluation framework}

-We evaluate the performance of the proposed DNA-MGC+ codec in comparison with existing codecs under three settings: (1)~fully synthetic channel models, (2)~experimentally derived {\em in silico} error and bias profiles, and (3)~{\em in vitro} wet-lab experiments.
+We evaluate the performance of the proposed DNA-MGC+ codec in comparison with selected codecs under three settings: (1)~fully synthetic channel models, (2)~experimentally derived {\em in silico} error and bias profiles, and (3)~{\em in vitro} wet-lab experiments.
 In all settings, evaluation follows an end-to-end pipeline in which a binary input file is encoded into DNA sequences using the codec under consideration, processed through the associated channel model or experimental workflow, and decoded back into binary form.

-In both {\em in silico} settings, the input consists of a randomly generated binary file of size 15~KB.
-We compare multiple variants of DNA-MGC+ against six representative DNA storage codecs: DNA-Aeon~\cite{welzel2023dna}, HEDGES~\cite{press2020hedges}, DNA-Fountain~\cite{erlich2017dna}, DNA-RS~\cite{antkowiak2020low,meiser2020reading}, DNA-StairLoop~\cite{yan2025dna}, and an LDPC-based scheme~\cite{chandak2019improved}.
-These codecs were selected based on their prominence in the literature, the availability of wet-lab validation, and outcomes of previous benchmarking efforts~\cite{gimpel2025comparison}.
-Across all codecs, we consider a total of 16 configurations spanning three code-rate classes with target rates of approximately 0.50~(low), 1.00 (medium), and 1.50~(high) bits per nucleotide (bits/nt).
-For all configurations in the {\em in silico} evaluations, the design length of the encoded DNA sequences is chosen to be as close as possible to 150 nucleotides.
-Codec parameters follow either the default settings provided by the original authors or configurations previously used for benchmarking in the literature~\cite{gimpel2025comparison}.
-A complete specification of all configurations and parameters is provided in the Supplementary Information.
-Details of the {\em in vitro} experiment and the corresponding codec configurations are deferred to the dedicated sections describing the wet-lab experiment.
+In the first \emph{in silico} setting, we consider a randomly generated binary file of fixed size 15~KB and evaluate the performance of DNA-MGC+ and the comparison codecs under multiple synthetic channel scenarios that capture different error and bias regimes.
+The following six codecs were selected for comparison based on their prominence in the literature, the availability of wet-lab validation, and outcomes of previous benchmarking efforts~\cite{gimpel2025comparison}: DNA-Aeon~\cite{welzel2023dna}, HEDGES~\cite{press2020hedges}, DNA-Fountain~\cite{erlich2017dna}, DNA-RS~\cite{antkowiak2020low,meiser2020reading}, DNA-StairLoop~\cite{yan2025dna}, and an LDPC-based scheme~\cite{chandak2019improved}.
+Across all evaluated codecs, we consider a total of 16 configurations spanning three code-rate classes, with target rates of approximately 0.50~(low), 1.00~(medium), and 1.50~(high) bits per nucleotide (bits/nt).
+The design length of the encoded DNA sequences is chosen to be as close as possible to 150 nucleotides.
+We then increase the input file size beyond 15~KB to assess the system-level scalability of the best-performing codec configurations.

+In the second \emph{in silico} setting, we again consider a randomly generated binary file of size 15~KB and compare DNA-MGC+ against the same six representative codecs.
+In this case, however, the evaluation uses experimentally derived error and bias profiles based on the DT4DDS~\cite{gimpel2023digital} digital twin for DNA storage.
+Finally, in the \emph{in vitro} setting, we evaluate DNA-MGC+ using wet-lab experiments performed on a file of size approximately 24~KB.
+This evaluation includes a comparison with the two best-performing codec configurations identified from the preceding \emph{in silico} evaluations.
+The corresponding experimental workflow and codec configurations are described in the dedicated sections.